Navigation

 WPW syndrome is caused by an extra electrical pathway between the atria and ventricles in your heart.
 The electrical impulses pass through your heart more quickly than normal and can also travel in the opposite direction.
 The extra pathway can lead to atrial fibrillation (when your atria start beating out of control) as well as SVT.
 WPW syndrome is usually something you’re born with – but you may not notice any problems until you’re much older.

-Atrio-ventricular nodal reciprocating tachycardia (AVNRT)
+Atrio-ventricular nodal reentrant tachycardia (AVNRT)

 Causes of supraventricular tachycardia (SVT)

-SVT is usually due to extra pathways between the upper and lower chambers of your heart (the atria and ventricles).
-There are no specific SVT causes because you’re normally born with it.
 Most people with SVT don’t have any underlying problem with their heart or a health condition that causes SVT.
-But sometimes, other problems affecting your heart such as a previous heart attack or surgery on your heart can lead to the condition.
+But sometimes, other problems that affect your heart, such as a previous heart attack or surgery on your heart, can lead to SVT.

 If you get SVT, you might find that various things trigger it.
 These may include:

-• certain types of medicine
+• some types of medicines

-• drinking a lot of alcohol
+• drinking alcohol

 • caffeine